baseboxorg/google-cloud-container-setup/README.md

 _Note: You will have two types of projects: I. The Google Cloud project and (II) the sub-project id.
 You can create multiple sub-projects inside a Google Project._

+_Note: This script is a tool to chain commands, not a cloud application, you need to always validate its output_

 ## Getting started

 1. Go to the Google Cloud console.